needle-mirror/com.unity.cloud.identity/Documentation~/unity-editor-service-authorizer.md

 # Unity Editor Service Authorizer

-The `UnityEditorServiceAuthorizer` class is an `IServiceAuthorizer` implementation to only use in the context of Unity Editor scripting.
+The `UnityEditorServiceAuthorizer` class is an implementation of the `IServiceAuthorizer` interface, and you can use it only in the context of Unity Editor scripting.

-The class is derived from the `UnityEditor.ScriptableSingleton<T>` for a seamless integration in the Editor lifecycle.
-It brings domain reload and serialization support for internal property state like the `AuthenticationState` and any acquired Unity Services token.
+The class inherits from the `UnityEditor.ScriptableSingleton<T>` class to ensure seamless integration into the Unity Editor lifecycle.
+This integration provides support for domain reloads and serialization of internal property states, such as `AuthenticationState` and any acquired Unity Services token.

-It relies on the running Unity Editor's user session to provide `IAuthenticationStateProvider.AuthenticationStateChanged` event and it exposes `IOrganizationRepository` and `IUserInfoProvider` methods to fetch Unity Organizations and Unity Projects of the logged in user and its assigned roles and permissions in them.
+Use the `UnityEditorServiceAuthorizer` class for these purposes:
+* Trigger the `IAuthenticationStateProvider.AuthenticationStateChanged` event using the active user session in the Unity Editor.
+* Fetch the Unity organizations and Unity projects that are associated with the current user, along with their assigned roles and permissions in these entities.
+To do this, use the methods that this class exposes from the `IOrganizationRepository` and `IUserInfoProvider` interfaces.

-See [Unity entities Roles and Permissions](entities-rbac.md) to learn how to use the `UnityEditorServiceAuthorizer.instance` as an `IOrganizationRepository` and retrieve organizations, projects, members and RBAC information available to the current logged in user.
+[Learn](entities-rbac.md) to use the `UnityEditorServiceAuthorizer.instance` static property as an `IOrganizationRepository` interface and retrieve organizations, projects, members, and Role-based access control (RBAC) information available for the current logged-in user.

-The `UnityEditorServiceAuthorizer.instance` can also be injected as an `IServiceAuthorizer` in a `Common.ServiceHttpClient` class instance to provide the bearer authorization header in HTTP requests to Unity Cloud service endpoints.
+You can inject `UnityEditorServiceAuthorizer.instance` as an `IServiceAuthorizer` in a `Common.ServiceHttpClient` class instance to provide the bearer authorization header in HTTP requests to Unity Cloud service endpoints.

 ## UnityEditorServiceAuthorizer usage

-Here is a sample usage of the `UnityEditorServiceAuthorizer` in a `UnityEditor.EditorWindow` derived class to fetch the name of the logged in user:
+The example below shows how you can use the `UnityEditorServiceAuthorizer` class in a `UnityEditor.EditorWindow` derived class to fetch the name of the logged-in user:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UnityEditorServiceAuthorizerExample.cs#EditorWindow)]